:::Skip to main content

 2. Special deductions for savings and investment: Deductions for each household shall not exceed NT$270,000 per year.

-3. Special deduction for disability: Deductions for each disabled person (R.O.C. authority registration required) is NT$207,000 in filing the tax return.
+3. Special deduction for disability: Deductions for each disabled person (R.O.C. authority registration required) is NT$218,000 in filing the tax return.

 4. Special deduction for tuition: For each annual return, the maximum deduction for tuition fee is NT$25,000 for each child attending college or university.

-6. Special deduction for long-term care: From 2019, the taxpayer, his or her spouse, or any dependent who has a physical or mental disability and requires long-term care services as announced by the Ministry of Health and Welfare, must be in compliance with applicable laws and submit the relevant documents to claim the special deduction of NT$120,000 per person per year if his/her circumstances do not fall under any of the conditions referred to in the Notes.
+6. Special deduction for long-term care: The taxpayer, his or her spouse, or any dependent who has a physical or mental disability and requires long-term care services as announced by the Ministry of Health and Welfare, must submit the relevant documents to claim the special deduction of NT$120,000 per person per year if his/her circumstances do not fall under any of the conditions referred to in the Notes.

 Notes:

-1. After deducting the pre-school deduction and long-term care deduction, the taxpayer’s tax rate is equal to or greater than 20% or the tax rate of the taxpayer’s or his/her spouse’s separately computed salary or categorized income is equal to or greater than 20%, or the taxpayer has opted for the single tax rate of 28% on the total amount of the dividends and earnings computed separately.
+1. After deducting the long-term care and rent for housing deduction, the taxpayer’s tax rate is equal to or greater than 20% or the tax rate of the taxpayer’s or his/her spouse’s separately computed employment or categorized income is equal to or greater than 20%, or the taxpayer has opted for the single tax rate of 28% on the total amount of the dividends and earnings computed separately.

-(4) Basic Living Expense Difference: The total basic living expense shall be calculated in accordance with the expense of basic living for each person, NT$202,000 announced by the central authority in 2023, multiplied by the number of taxpayer, spouse, and dependents in one tax return.
-If the amount of basic living expense is higher than the sum of exemptions, standard deduction (or itemized deductions), and special deduction for savings and investment, special deduction for disability, special deduction for tuition, special deduction for pre-school children, and special deduction for long-term care, the difference can be used as an additional deduction from the gross consolidated income.
+(4) Basic Living Expense Difference: The total basic living expense shall be calculated in accordance with the expense of basic living for each person, NT$210,000 announced by the central authority in 2024, multiplied by the number of taxpayer, spouse, and dependents in one tax return.
+If the amount of basic living expense is higher than the sum of exemptions, standard deduction (or itemized deductions), and special deduction for savings and investment, special deduction for disability, special deduction for tuition, special deduction for pre-school children, special deduction for long-term care, and special deduction for rent for housing, the difference can be used as an additional deduction from the gross consolidated income.

 In the case that a resident of the R.O.C. departed and did not return during a taxable year, the amounts for exemptions, standard deduction, and basic living expense shall be calculated in proportion to the length of stay in the R.O.C. during that year.